 New Studies: The Importance of IoT in Healthcare

 Two recent studies shed light on the potential of IoT in healthcare monitoring and privacy protection.
-The first study explores the application of IoT in maternity care, emphasizing the crucial role of continuous monitoring in protecting the health of pregnant mothers and fetuses.
+The first study explores the application of IoT in maternity care and the role of continuous monitoring in protecting the health of pregnant mothers and fetuses.

 The second study addresses privacy concerns in the decentralized Internet of Medical Things (IoMT) communication system.
 These studies highlight IoT’s innovative approaches and promising outcomes in healthcare, paving the way for advanced and secure healthcare systems.